negreaandrei90/Checkout-Staffing-Planner/README.md

 **!** Before running the application, set up a postgres server on **localhost:5432** named "**csf**"
 with username = 'postgres' and password = 'root' (or if you do set them up differently, modify the 'application.properties' file)

-At first execution, flyway will run 'V1__init_schema.sql' which creates the tables for the entities and then 'V2__seed_users.sql' which populates the database with a total of 7 users (1 admin + 6 employees) and 'V3__seed_wishes_and_schedule' will populate the database with a couple of entries as wishes and schedule/shifts already assigned to the employees

 ### Authentication & Security

 The application used Basic Auth, requesting credentials with each request via Swagger UI's "Authorize" button or by making use of a tool like Postman